System Design Space

 Перейти на сайт

-CAP explains what happens when the network breaks.
-PACELC explains the cost of everyday operation: even without partitions, a distributed system still chooses between lower latency and stronger consistency.
+CAP names the rare, painful moment when the network breaks.
+PACELC names the cost of every other day: even with a healthy network a distributed system still decides between lower latency and stronger consistency on every write and read.

 Related chapter